Internet Explorer is not supported by Design Library

 Use informative words

 The texts should be clear and informative.
-Avoid information-poor words such as information, important, welcome and regarding.
+Avoid information-poor words such as information, important, welcome, and regarding.

 Single words or complete sentences

 The texts should be as short as possible.
-Labels can, but need not, be complete sentences.
+Labels can but need not, be complete sentences.
 In some situations, we use the query format to push the information that customers need to leave, such as What do you want to buy?
 How much do you earn?
-How do you get your main income? etc.
+How do you get your main income?

 Skip the verb in simple labels

-In the label itself, you do not need to use verbs such as Enter, Fill in, Write or Choose that tell the customer what he or she is supposed to do.
+In the label itself, you do not need to use verbs such as Enter, Fill in, Write, or Choose that tell the customer what he or she is supposed to do.
 For instance, write Recipient's name instead of Fill in the recipient's name.
 And when the recipient's name is displayed in a summary, it is sufficient to only write Recipient.

 Explain what the customer needs to know to fill in the field or understand the data displayed.
 Be brief.